-CBL is one of these designated agencies, and carries out these services in Tokyo, Kanagawa, Chiba, Aichi, Kyoto, and Osaka etc. (26 prefectures) as of April 2016.
+CBL is one of these designated agencies, and carries out these services all over the counntry as of May 2018.

 Approval of Specific-type Component & Certification of Specific-type Component Manufacturers